atsuya/webcam-test/README.md

 # Webcam Test

 This is an example to demonstrate a webcam streaming only using javascript.
-It accesses webcam using `getUserMedia` api to capture an image from the webcam, sends it to server, and then receivers receive the image.
+It accesses webcam using `getUserMedia` api to capture an image, sends it to server, and then receiver receives the image.
 Because the sender does it very frequently, it looks like it is streaming a video.

 ## Prepare